Spontaneous Bruising in a Young Female Patient

 CHIEF COMPLAINT: “I’ve been noticing random bruises appearing on my body

-Signs and symptoms: A 30-year-old Latin American female with a medical history of anxiety, hypotension, hypothyroidism, fibromyalgia, and arrhythmias presented to our clinic with episodic spontaneous bruising on both thighs, which had been occurring since February 2022.
+CLINICAL HISTORY: A 30-year-old Latin American female with a medical history of anxiety, hypotension, hypothyroidism, fibromyalgia, and arrhythmias presented to our clinic with episodic spontaneous bruising on both thighs, which had been occurring since February 2022.
 She reported pain upon palpation but did not have any other systemic symptoms.
 The patient denied any new medications or recent traumatic events.
 Her only surgical history included the placement of a cardiac loop recorder two years prior.
 She had no history of smoking, alcohol use, or illicit drug use.
 She denied any family history of bleeding or thrombotic disorders, skin cancer, or liver disease.
 Current medications included midodrine, fludrocortisone, levothyroxine, and diclofenac, and there were no known drug allergies.

 PHYSICAL EXAM: